uclalawcovid19behindbars/data-viz/R/coverage_maps/coverage_maps.md

 jurisdictions and over time should be done with caution.

 **Note**: Jurisdictions are continuously updating how, where, and whether they update their data.
-We do our best to collect as much data as possible, but our data availability is subject to change.
+We do our best to accurately collect as much data as possible, but our data availability is subject to change.

 ### Data Availability for Incarcerated Residents in State Facilities